 Efficiencies resulting from business process re-engineering create higher shareholder and business value.
 Such productivity and value-enhancing opportunities exist in most businesses.

-In a recent blog post, I wrote that a doctor never diagnoses based on a single parameter.
+In a recent blog post, we wrote that a doctor never diagnoses based on a single parameter.
 An accurate diagnosis needs multiple parameters to narrow down diagnoses and discover the root cause.
 An example of an 8-dimension assessment for operations and infrastructure is shown below.

 Preparation for a merger or acquisition means ensuring the business has a value-enhancing operational infrastructure.
 It also means building reliable operations processes and financial controls.